-Management's Discussion and Analysis For the three-month periods ended March 31, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three and six-month periods ended September 30, 2017 and 2016 (Expressed in Canadian dollars, unless otherwise noted)

-This Management's Discussion and Analysis ("MD&A") of UEX Corporation ("UEX" or the "Company") for the three-month period ended March 31, 2017 is intended to provide a detailed analysis of the Company's business and compares its financial results with those of previous periods.
-This MD&A is dated May 5, 2017 and should be read in conjunction with the Company's unaudited condensed interim financial statements and related notes for the three-month period ended March 31, 2017.
+This Management's Discussion and Analysis ("MD&A") of UEX Corporation ("UEX" or the "Company") for the three and nine-month periods ended September 30, 2017 is intended to provide a detailed analysis of the Company's business and compares its financial results with those of previous periods.
+This MD&A is dated November 13, 2017 and should be read in conjunction with the Company's unaudited condensed interim financial statements and related notes for the three and nine-month periods ended September 30, 2017.
 The unaudited condensed interim financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting, as issued by the International Accounting Standards Board ("IASB") and do not include all of the information required for full financial statements.
 This MD&A should also be read in conjunction with the audited annual financial statements for the years ended December 31, 2016 and 2015, prepared in accordance with International Financial Reporting Standards ("IFRS"), and the 2016 annual MD&A. Unless specified otherwise, all dollar amounts are in Canadian dollars.